-How to hear Spatial Audio with Dolby Atmos on Apple Music
+How to hear Spatial Audio with Dolby Atmos on Apple Music | Stuff

 Similarly, to start listening to Lossless Audio users should go to settings in Music, click on Audio Quality and from there you can toggle Lossless Audio on or off and select your preferred quality for ‘Mobile Data Streaming’, ‘Wi-Fi Streaming’ and ‘Downloads’.

-Apple's Lossless tier starts at CD quality 16 bit/44.1kHz and goes up to 24 bit/48kHz playable natively on Apple devices.
-Hi-Res Lossless at 24 bit/192kHz is also available as long as you opt in for the experience.
-Hi-Res Lossless also requires external equipment, such as a USB DAC.
+Apple’s Lossless tier starts at CD quality 16 bit/44.1kHz and goes up to 24 bit/48kHz playable natively on Apple devices.
+Hi-Res Lossless at 24 bit/192kHz is also available as long as you opt-in for the experience.
+Hi-Res Lossless also requires external equipment, such as a USB DAC – Apple’s own headphones don’t yet support it and we’re looking forward to AirPods Max 2 for this very reason.

-Apple is also building Spatial Audio music-authoring tools directly into Logic Pro.
-Later this year, it will release an update to Logic Pro so anyone can create and mix songs in in the format.
+Apple is also building Spatial Audio music-authoring tools directly into Logic Pro for professional use, too.